SquadFM/Squad-Field-Manual/README.md

     - [- 5] Helicopter
     - [-10] Armor Hunters, APC, IFV
     - [-15] Main Battle Tanks

-- The majority (and the biggest and most important) of ticket costs are game mode specific.
+- The highest ticket costs are game mode specific.
 Therefore, please check the ticket section for each game mode to get the full picture.
 Ticket values may change in future updates. https://squad.gamepedia.com/Game_Modes

 [Back to top](#squad-field-manual)